lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 Download a Chat (JSON with embeded emotes from Twitch and Bttv)

     TwitchDownloaderCLI chatdownload --id 612942303 --embed-images --bttv=true --ffz=false --stv=false -o chat.json
-Add embeds to a chat download without embeds
+Add embeds to a chat file that was downloaded without embeds

     TwitchDownloaderCLI chatupdate -i chat.json -o chat_embedded.json --embed-missing Render a chat with defaults